jfuellert/AFFEvent/README.md

 ##Event Usage
 ###About
 Events are handled through a central system, much like NSNotificationCenter.
-Events do not use a 'name' convention; instead they use an object's hash in combination with a unique method name from a class.
+Events do not use a 'name' convention or delegation; instead they use an object's hash in combination with a unique method name from a class.
 You may, if needed, modify events through the global AFFEventSystemHandler class, but the recommended way to modify events would be through the event methods themselves.

 ###Event Levels
 There are two event levels available for AFFEvent.
 AFFEventInstance defines an instance event for it's class, only being accessible through an instance of that class.
 AFFEventClass defines a class event for it's class, which may be accessible from anywhere yet fired from any method type of that class.